adrian154/rayleigh/README.md

-# littlerender
+# LittleRender

- A small physically-based renderer
+LittleRender is a small physically-based renderer written in C.